Aime-Browser-USE/Aime-Browser-USE.github.io/README.md

 #### Core Strengths

 - **Information-Retrieval Proficiency**:
    High success in static content environments (e.g., Cambridge Dictionary, Apple, BBC) stems from the synergy of DOM parsing for structured text and VLM-powered visual analysis.
+This dual modality enables precise extraction of both textual and visual content, which boosts the  success rate of information retrieval tasks.
 - **Browser Interaction Proficiency**:
-  On high-interactivity platforms (e.g., Booking, Google Flights, Amazon), we achieve success rates of ≥90% with a comprehensive tool set and robust architecture.
+  On high-interactivity platforms (e.g., Booking, Google Flights, Amazon), we achieve success rates of ≥90% with a comprehensive tool set consisting of common browser interaction types, as well as the flexibility and robustness boosted by PlanAct and Dynamic Agent architecture.

 #### Current Bottlenecks

 - **Exploratory Challenges**:
-  For tasks requiring autonomous navigation to locate deeply nested information, Aime Browser-Use is currently often confused by multi-layered webpages.
+  For tasks requiring autonomous navigation to locate deeply nested information, Aime Browser-Use is currently often confused by multi-layered webpages and terminates the exploration earlier than expected.
 - **Dynamic Content Parsing**:
-  Aime struggles with dynamic canvas rendering, lazy-loaded elements, and other complex demonstrations.
+  While WebVoyager’s test corpus lacks such challenges, Aime struggles with dynamic canvas rendering, lazy-loaded elements, and other complex demonstrations.
+Existing text-vision integration (DOM + VLM) proves insufficient for these edge cases.

 ---

 ### Limitations of WebVoyager Benchmark

-As an industry-standard benchmark, WebVoyager exhibits critical gaps in several aspects:
+As an industry-standard benchmark, WebVoyager exhibits critical gaps in  several aspects, undermining a comprehensive technical evaluation:

 - **Temporal Relevance**:
-  The rapid evolution of webpages and time-bound task data renders many test scenarios obsolete.
+  The rapid evolution of webpages and time-bound task data (e.g., news feeds) renders many test scenarios obsolete, diminishing the reproducibility and comparative utility of long-term results.
 - **Task Distribution Biases**:
-  Over 85% of tasks focus on read-heavy scenarios, while write-heavy scenarios account for <15%.
+  Over 85% of tasks focus on read-heavy scenarios like information extraction, while write-heavy scenarios requiring interactive operations (e.g., form submissions, CAPTCHA resolution, anti-bot maneuvers) account for <15%.
+This skewed distribution fails to assess agents’ capabilities in complex, dynamic workflows.
 - **Limited Task Difficulty**:
-  Predominantly short, isolated tasks lack multi-step, cross-page orchestration.
+  Predominantly short, isolated tasks lack multi-step, cross-page orchestration (e.g., session persistence, stateful decision-making), which limits the evaluation of strategic planning and execution.
 - **Repetitive Task Patterns**:
-  Most tasks are repetitive, single-action workflows, which do not fully represent complex interaction scenarios.
+  While most achieved ≥90% success, Aime Browser-Use's 100% success rate in Booking is context-specific — its test tasks were predominantly repetitive, single-action workflows, which do not fully represent complex interaction scenarios.
+Similarly, most Google Flight tasks follow the same pattern of "find a flight from xxx to xxx on xxx", which means managing one workflow would succeed in all the other cases.

-> While emerging evaluation frameworks address these limitations, WebVoyager remains the de facto standard.
-> We call for the community to prioritize the integration of advanced evaluation methodologies to drive the capabilities of browser use agents toward a broader horizon.
+> While emerging evaluation frameworks address these limitations through offline testing environments, diversified task design, expanded coverage and task trajectory, WebVoyager remains the de facto standard.
+We call for the community to prioritize the integration of advanced evaluation methodologies to drive the capabilities of browser use agents toward a broader horizon.